-- Not attend if you have COVID-19 symptoms or have received a positive test result. - Not attend if you live in the same household as someone with COVID-19 unless you are fully vaccinated or aged under 18 years and 6 months. - Consent to your contact details being passed to the relevant authorities for contact tracing if requested - Understand that social distancing may not be possible during a rescue or administration of first aid - Comply with advice to paddlers as detailed in the British Canoeing return to paddling guidance
+- Do not attend if you have COVID-19 symptoms, or have received a positive test result. - Do not attend if you live in the same household as someone with COVID-19, unless you are fully vaccinated or aged under 18 years and 6 months. - Please understand that social distancing may not be possible during a rescue or administration of first aid.